Austin Community Foundation

 Based on guidance from the Austin Community Foundation, successful applications demonstrate:

-Authenticity and Personal Connection ACF emphasizes that "there will be real people reading your application, so make sure you are being authentic."
-Reviewers want to understand the genuine story behind your organization and its work.
+Authenticity and Personal Connection ACF emphasises that "there will be real people reading your application, so make sure you are being authentic."
+Reviewers want to understand the genuine story behind your organisation and its work.

 Clear Alignment with Strategic Priorities With CEO Mike Nellis's strategic realignment toward affordable housing and economic security, applications should clearly articulate how projects address these priorities or other funded impact areas (arts and culture, environmental sustainability, animal welfare).